 The Six Sigma methodology helps organizations achieve better results, process improvement, and grow and retain their customer base.
 Therefore, today’s businesses need Lean Six Sigma professionals to help streamline their processes and keep them competitive.

-If you’re intrigued by this career prospect, you stand a better chance of acquiring a good position in this field if you participate in Six Sigma certification training.
-UMass Amherst’s Isenberg of Business Management, in co-operation with Simplilearn, presents a 6 Sigma certification bootcamp that gives you the tools to tackle Six Sigma issues and become a valuable, sought-after professional in the field.
+If you’re intrigued by this career prospect, you can acquire a good position in this field if you participate in Six Sigma certification training.
+In collaboration with the University of Massachusetts, Simplilearn presents a Lean Six Sigma certification bootcamp that gives you the tools to tackle Six Sigma issues and become a valuable, sought-after professional.

 This six-month online certification course is aligned with IASSC-Lean Six Sigma and provides comprehensive skill training in the following disciplines: